-For the American Kennel Club, a full registration is a registration certificate for owners who breed stock dogs and dogs that are actively participating in dog shows.
+For the American Kennel Club, full registration is a registration certificate for owners who breed stock dogs and dogs that are actively participating in dog shows.
 Full registration is required only by the breeders.
 Therefore, dog owners who are not actively involved in dog breeding do not need to worry about a full registration certificate.

 The American Kennel Club’s Rules Applying to Registration and Discipline states in Chapter 3, Section 4: